 A classic mistake is to go with rigid programs that do not focus on forest exploration–this puts you in a straitjacket and often the itineraries do not leave enough time for searching for animals or exploring the wilderness.
 Too much time may be lost covering cultural aspects along the journey that have less relevance to a real nature and wildlife excursion especially if you have booked a short trip.

-As everyone knows time is valuable when traveling. we strongly believe that any rainforest trip should be optimized to focus on exploring the forest as much possible for the greatest chance of spotting wildlife, or at least footprints of large mammals such as ; tapirs, wild pigs and Jaguars rather than filling up on cultural activities of visiting bakeries, churches, museums, causing you to arrive late to the lodge.
+As everyone knows time is valuable when traveling. we strongly believe that any rainforest trip should be optimized to focus on exploring the forest as much as possible for the greatest chance of spotting wildlife, or at least footprints of large mammals such as; tapirs, wild pigs, and Jaguars rather than filling up on cultural activities of visiting bakeries, churches, museums, causing you to arrive late to the lodge.

-Where to put more time… during a short tour into Manu?
+Where to put more time… during a short tour of Manu?

 All tours depart from Cusco which is an archaeological and cultural epicenter.
 As a matter of fact, tourists stay there before or after the journey into the jungle.
 You are better off visiting historical and cultural attractions in Cusco, the Sacred Valley, or Machu Picchu as well as while trekking.

 The villages you could see along the Manu Road have similar cultural roots to the Andean ones since most of them are Quechuan descendants who have established themselves in the jungle.

 Therefore, it is not worth making long stops on the way to the lodge for things that you will likely see before or after your Manu tour.